 In other words, they’ve completed one full rotation through the Measure-Learn-Apply loop.

 Next, it’s time to Measure again and to evaluate the results of your program.
-By running the Manager Feedback Survey the second time, you’ll be able to see which skill gaps got closed and which ones remain.
-Then you can jump into the next cycle of learning, for both the first cohort of managers and any new ones that are ready to grow.
+By running the Upward Feedback Survey the second time, you’ll be able to see which skill gaps got closed and which ones remain.
+Then you can jump into the next cycle of learning, for both the first cohort of leaders and any new ones that are ready to grow.

 As you’ll discover as you and your managers embark on this journey of development, there’s always room to get better.